-The rocks of the ‘land’ provides us with gold, gems, minerals, oil, coal, etc everything that mankind can utilise.
+The rocks of the ‘land’ provide us with gold, gems, minerals, oil, coal, and everything mankind can utilise.

 We would have a problem recreating all these things.

-There are huge areas of desert in our world (Wikipedia put it at: 32 million square kilometres of land [ii]), but we would find it just about impossible to turn all of that into productive regions.
+There are huge areas of desert in our world, Wikipedia put it at 32 million square kilometres of land, 2 but we would find it just about impossible to turn all of that into productive regions.

-The use of water is, however, not always without problems.‘Desert greening’ Wikipedia [ii]
+The use of water is, however, not always without problems.‘Desert greening’ Wikipedia 3

 Desert greening by the Helmand and Arghandab Valley Authority irrigation scheme in Afghanistan significantly reduced the water flowing from the Helmand River into Lake Hamun and this, together with drought, was cited as a key reason for the severe damage to the ecology of Lake Hamun, much of which has degenerated since 1999 from a wetland of international importance into salt flats…